quantsingularity/QuantumBallot/documentation/installation_guide/README.md

 # Installation Guide

-This guide provides step-by-step instructions for setting up the Chainocracy blockchain-based voting system in a development environment.
+This guide provides step-by-step instructions for setting up the QuantumBallot blockchain-based voting system in a development environment.

 ## Prerequisites